Stock market today: Bulls run again on Wall Street as S&P 500 climbs 20% above October low

 But many challenges still remain for the stock market.

-Chief among them is that no one can be sure when the Fed will stop hiking rates.
-Even if inflation has eased, it’s remained stubbornly above the Fed’s comfort level and still causes pain for all kinds of households, particularly ones with lower incomes.
+Chief among them is that no one can be sure about when Fed will be done hiking rates.
+Even if inflation has been coming down, it’s remained stubbornly above the Fed’s comfort level and is still causing pain for all kinds of households, particularly ones with lower incomes.

 That has some investors continuing to prepare for a coming recession, even if they keep pushing out predictions for when it will arrive by a few months.